-Welcome!
-We are a group of dedicated electric vehicle enthusiasts whose goal is to create an affordable, high performance electric kit car that anyone of modest skill can assemble.
+The Sunrise Project began with a group of EV enthusiasts to create an affordable, high performance electric kit car that anyone of modest skill can assemble.
 The Sunrise EV2 is a four-passenger pure electric sports sedan, designed to meet all the safety, performance, and comfort requirements of a modern state-of-the-art automobile.

 The original Sunrise was designed by Solectria Corp. using the Hypercar principles of Amory Lovins.
 It achieved remarkable efficiency and range, through the use of lightweight construction, innovative design, and superb aerodynamics.
 Unfortunately, only a handful were produced.